Ilyas355/PP4/README.md

 ## Unfixed Bugs

 Due to time contstraints I wasn't able to address and fix the following bugs in my project:
-- When messages are deleted in the chatrooms or are edited users are foreced to be redirected to the home page due to a deficient implementation of my delete messages function.
+- When messages are deleted in the chatrooms or are edited users are forced to be redirected to the home page due to a deficient implementation of my delete messages function.
 - When a site admin deletes the tasks of other users they are redirected to their tasks page do to a limited implementation of my delete tasks function.

 ## Testing on Different Browsers and Screen Sizes